wp-plugins/digishop/readme.txt

 * Added a newsletter box in the settings

 = 1.0.2 =
-* Fixed: Notification wasn't sent to the payer
+* Fixed: Notification was not sent to the payer

 = 1.0.1 =
 * Newsletter and donation boxes.